rvarago/renv/README.md

 ## Pre-Installation

 0. Ensure that [settings.nix](./nixpkgs/settings.nix) is correct for the environment (e.g. username matches the system)
+   1. Run `./renvctl home:configure username` where `username` to automate the task.
 1. Run `./renvctl check`
    - Install the missing dependencies
 2. Run `./renvctl deb:install`